Senzing/postgresql-performance/README.md

 effective_io_concurrency = 10           # 1-1000; 0 disables prefetching
 maintenance_io_concurrency = 1000 # 1-1000; 0 disables prefetching
 ```
 I tend to use the above settings.
 It is also important to set the block device read-ahead too.
-I will set the nvme device read ahead to 0 and the MD RAID and DM devices to 10.
+I will set the NVME device read ahead to 0 and the MD RAID and DM devices to 10.
 Seems to improve IO scaling.
 Something like this:

 ```
 blockdev --report